The Relevance of the Old Testament

 Question: Doesn't the death penalty fit into that category?

-It sure does.
+Answer: It sure does.
 Genesis 9:6 says, "Whoso sheddeth man's blood, by man shall his blood be shed: for in the image of God made he man."
-Capital punishment was not instituted by the Mosaic law.
-Hence, the passing of the Mosaic law does not nullify the death penalty.
+Capital punishment was not instituted by the Mosaic Law.
+Hence, the passing of the Mosaic Law does not nullify the death penalty.